IA 470 Hiring Hall

 IATSE 470 operates a Hiring Hall to place workers in jobs.
 All workers must become members of the Hiring Hall and agree to the terms and conditions of the Hiring Hall Procedures.
 YOU DO NOT HAVE TO BE A MEMBER OF IATSE 470 TO BE A MEMBER OF THE HIRING HALL!
 You DO have to be a member of the Hiring Hall to receive work through the Hiring Hall.

-If you are interested in working through the Hiring Hall, review the Hiring Hall Procedures, then print, fill out, and return the Hiring Hall Agreement to the address on the form.
+If you are interested in working through the Hiring Hall, review the Hiring Hall Procedures, then print, fill out, and return the Hiring Hall Agreement to the address on the form, or simply complete the digital form here

 - Hiring Hall Rules and Procedures